WilliamMcRoberts/Web3TrustFundUI.BlazorServer/README.md

-UI for Web 3 Trust Fund
+UI for interacting with the Web 3 Trust Fund Contract

 - .NET6 Blazor Server
 - Syncfusion Components